lostintangent/gistpad/README.md

 - `GistPad: Output` - When enabled, creates an Output trace channel at VSCode startup.

-- `GistPad > Scratch Notes: Directory Format` - Specifies the [moment.js](https://momentjs.com/) format string to use when generating directories for new scratch notes.
+- `GistPad > Daily Notes: Directory Format` - Specifies the [moment.js](https://momentjs.com/) format string to use when generating directories for new daily notes.
 Defaults to `LL` (e.g. `March 6, 2020`).

-- `GistPad > Scratch Notes: File Extension` - Specifies the file extension to use when generating new scratch notes.
+- `GistPad > Daily Notes: File Extension` - Specifies the file extension to use when generating new daily notes.
 Defaults to `.md`.

-- `GistPad > Scratch Notes: File Format` - Specifies the [moment.js](https://momentjs.com/) format string to use when generating new scratch notes.
+- `GistPad > Daily Notes: File Format` - Specifies the [moment.js](https://momentjs.com/) format string to use when generating new daily notes.
 Defaults to `LT` (e.g. `2:52 PM`).

-- `GistPad > Scratch Notes: Show` - Specifies whether or not to display the scratch notes node in the gists tree view.
+- `GistPad > Daily Notes: Show` - Specifies whether or not to display the daily notes node in the gists tree view.
 Defaults to `true`.

 - `GistPad: Showcase URL` - Specifies the URL to use when displaying the showcase entry.
 This allows teams/classrooms/etc. to create their own showcase and share it amongst themselves.